ibm-cloud-docs/app-configuration/ac-updated-cli.md

 `--enabled-value` (interface{})
 :   Value of the feature when it is enabled.
 The value can be Boolean, Numeric, String - TEXT, String - JSON, String - YAML value as per the `type` and `format` attributes.
 Required.

-    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--enabled-value=@path/to/file.json`.
+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, for example, `--enabled-value=@path/to/file.json`.

 `--disabled-value` (interface{})
 :   Value of the feature when it is disabled.
 The value can be Boolean, Numeric, String - TEXT, String - JSON, String - YAML value as per the `type` and `format` attributes.
 Required.

-    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--disabled-value=@path/to/file.json`.
+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, for example, `--disabled-value=@path/to/file.json`.

 `--description` (string)
 :   Feature description.